SolutionGuidance/psm/INSTALL.md

    $ cd ../{psm}/psm-app
    ```

 1. Build the application with `gradle`.
-This depends on libraries provided by the
+This depends on libraries
-   application server.
+   provided by the application server.
+Note that command is a wrapper
+   around gradle and it is called `gradlew`, not `gradle`.
+The
+   gradlew wrapper executable is in the psm-app directory of the git
+   repository.

    ```ShellSession
    $ cd ../{psm}/psm-app